Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 What is the meaning of ‘spiritual awakening’?

-When we undergo a spiritual awakening (also known as spiritual ascension), we literally “wake up” to life.
-We begin to question our old beliefs, habits, and social conditioning, and see that there is much more to life than what we have been taught.
+When we undergo a spiritual awakening (also known as spiritual ascension), we literally wake up from the dreamlike reality of ego-centered living.
+We begin to question our old beliefs, habits, and social conditioning, and see that there is much more to life, and ourselves, than what we have been taught.

-It is common to ask questions such as, “Why am I here?”
+It is common to ask questions such as, “Who am I?”
 “What is the purpose of my life?”
 “What happens after death?”
-“Why do good people suffer?” and other questions that examine the fundamental nature of life during your awakening.
+“Why do good people suffer?” and other questions that examine the fundamental nature of life and reality during your awakening.
 Spiritual awakenings stir the deepest and most significant questions within us that we have been putting off asking or have been too scared to touch.

-If you’ve experienced a spiritual awakening, you might crave to find the meaning of your life and whether there is a “higher state” of being.
+If you’ve experienced a spiritual awakening, you might crave to find who or what you truly are deep down, as well as what the meaning of your life is, and whether there is a “higher state” of being.
 Searching for God, or for the Divine, is a common desire during this experience.

 I experienced the beginnings of my spiritual awakening in 2010.
-At that time, I was deeply brainwashed and trapped in a world of cultish teachings from the fundamentalist Christian church I was born into.
+At that time, I was deeply indoctrinated into a world of fundamentalist religious teachings in the Christian sect I was born into.

-But something was eating away at me.
+After almost two decades believing in the hellfire-and-brimstone teachings I was fed every week, something began to suddenly eat away at me.
 I began to doubt, question, and sense that there was way more to life than my indoctrinated outlook, and I felt deeply lost and alone.
 I had no one outside of the church that I felt comfortable talking to about my feelings.
 I had no true friends to confide in – and my family didn’t understand – or rather, didn’t want to.
 As a result, I felt so alienated and suffocated with loneliness that I developed depression, health issues, OCD, and chronic anxiety, the latter lasting for many years.

 Like Neo in the movie The Matrix, I was being offered the red and blue pill.
 Should I continue taking the blue pill and remain in my comfortable ignorance?
 Or should I take the red pill and be free (but experience the pain of waking up)?

 Long story short, I chose the red pill.
 It wasn’t easy at first.
 I would often carry the unshakable sensation that I was falling endlessly through a void of darkness.
-The Dark Night of the Soul descended quickly upon me.
-And ultimately, I had no fucking idea what was happening and thought for sure I was losing it (or would burn in hell for eternity).
+The Dark Night of the Soul descended quickly upon me, and I felt abandoned by life and betrayed by those closest to me.
+Ultimately, I had no fucking idea what was happening and thought for sure I was losing it (or would burn in hell for eternity).

-But it was WORTH all the pain and sacrifice.
-No regret.
-The amount of growth, love, transformation, and freedom I’ve experienced since choosing the ‘red pill’ has been totally mind-blowing, life-changing, and unfathomably profound.
+But in the end, going through this process of spiritual awakening was worth all the pain and sacrifice.
+No regrets.
+The amount of growth, love, transformation, and freedom I’ve experienced since choosing the ‘red pill’ has been totally mind-blowing, life-changing, and profound.

 So, why do spiritual awakenings happen in the first place?